 With a PayPal Ecommerce Partner

 PayPal works with several ecommerce platforms, including Shopify, BigCommerce, and Magento.
-PayPal customers that build ecommerce sites through one of these platforms can receive a discount and connect a PayPal checkout seamlessly.
-Many sites have app and plugin marketplaces where you can install PayPal with just a few clicks and little technical know-how.
+PayPal customers who build ecommerce sites through one of these platforms can receive a discount and connect a PayPal checkout seamlessly.
+Many sites have app and plugin marketplaces where you can install PayPal with just a few clicks and a little technical know-how.

 On a Custom Website